 Oh, perfectionism.
 I have become quite fond of this part of my fear.
 It has kind of become this annoying little sister or brother, that I still love.
 Regardless.

-It wasn’t until I trained as a Kaizen-Muse Creativity Coach that I even realized what perfectionism is and that, actually, I’m a raving perfectionist.
+It wasn’t until I trained as a Kaizen-Muse Creativity Coach that I even realized what perfectionism is and that, actually, I’m a raging perfectionist.
 (I even like the sound of the word, so I repeat it often in this post).

 So many things fell into place for me once I could see myself in the patterns of a perfectionists behavior.